 I then enquired about how long she had been a vegan for and she continued to look at me from a -1 degree lens to a -6.
 I quietly slunk back into my chair.

-The middle part of the table (where I sat) was full of family dressed in matching smiles and like school, and the other end was men over 45.
+The middle part of the table (where I sat) was full of family dressed in matching smiles, and just like primary school, the other end was full of men over 45.

 Throughout the night, I couldn’t help but notice this one older guy circling the long table.
 He was one of my cousin’s friends, the resident bachelor with a smooth mouth to match.
 My cousin told me he called me ‘hot’ inadvertently, and I looked at him and though- nope.